Date of Birth

 Favorite movie is East of Eden (1955)

-Keeps in touch with his "Breaker High" (1997) co-star Scott Vickaryous.
+Keeps in touch with his Breaker High (1997) co-star Scott Vickaryous.

-Beat out 17,000 people for a place in "MMC" (1989) in January 1993
+Beat out 17,000 people for a place in The All New Mickey Mouse Club (1989) in January 1993.

 Born in the same hospital as his The Notebook (2004) co-star Rachel McAdams -- St. Joseph's Hospital in London, Ontario -- though he's younger.

-Has released a song titled "Put Me in the Car," which can be found on his Web site.
+Has released a song titled "Put Me in the Car", which can be found on his website.

 With two of his friends, he has opened a Moroccan restaurant called Tagine in Beverly Hills, California.